CannyLab/tsne-cuda/INSTALL.md

 # Installation

-(Binaries - Coming Soon)
-You can install tsne-cuda with pip, conda, or by installing from source. pip/conda binaries are available for CUDA 9.0, 9.2, 10.0, 10.1, 10.2 and 11.2.
+## Conda installation

+Conda binaries are available for Python 3.6, 3.7 and 3.8 on CUDA 10.1 and 10.2.
+To install tsne-cuda with conda, run `conda install -c CannyLab -c pytorch tsnecuda`.

 ## Pip installation

+Pip binaries are available for Python >=3.6 and CUDA 10.1, 10.2, 11.0, 11.1, 11.2 and 11.3

 To install tsne-cuda with pip, run `pip3 install tsnecuda`.
-This installs tsnecuda with a CUDA version of 11.2.
-For this to work, you MUST have FAISS installed already on your machine - see (https://github.com/facebookresearch/faiss/blob/v1.6.5/INSTALL.md)[here].
+This installs tsnecuda with a CUDA version of 10.2.
+For this to work, you MUST have both FAISS and intel MKL installed already on your machine - see installation instructions for FAISS: [here](https://github.com/facebookresearch/faiss/blob/v1.6.5/INSTALL.md). and installation instructions for MKL on Ubuntu/debian [here](https://github.com/eddelbuettel/mkl4deb)

-If you do not have CUDA 11.2, or do not want to use 11.2, you can download using pip from our hosted sources:
+If you do not want to use 10.2, you can download using pip from our hosted sources:
 ```
+# CUDA 11.0
+pip3 install tsnecuda==3.0.0+cu110 -f https://tsnecuda.isx.ai/whl/tsnecuda_stable.html
 # CUDA 11.1
 pip3 install tsnecuda==3.0.0+cu111 -f https://tsnecuda.isx.ai/whl/tsnecuda_stable.html
-# CUDA 11.0
+# CUDA 11.2
-pip3 install tsnecuda==3.0.0+cu110 -f https://tsnecuda.isx.ai/whl/tsnecuda_stable.html
+pip3 install tsnecuda==3.0.0+cu112 -f https://tsnecuda.isx.ai/whl/tsnecuda_stable.html
-# CUDA 10.2
+# CUDA 11.3
-pip3 install tsnecuda==3.0.0+cu102 -f https://tsnecuda.isx.ai/whl/tsnecuda_stable.html
+pip3 install tsnecuda==3.0.0+cu113 -f https://tsnecuda.isx.ai/whl/tsnecuda_stable.html
 # CUDA 10.1
 pip3 install tsnecuda==3.0.0+cu101 -f https://tsnecuda.isx.ai/whl/tsnecuda_stable.html
 ```

-## Conda installation

-To install tsne-cuda with conda, run `conda install -c CannyLab tsnecuda`.
-This will give you tsnecuda by default with

 ## From source